zeroprofit/dart_vs_js/README.md

 # dart_vs_js

 Javascript is ~16 times faster than Dart when streaming 5MB jpg file at 65KB block over socket.io.
-The test is done by running a node socket.io server.
-And have a stream dart and a stream javascript client upload 5MB file.
+The test is done by running a node socket.io server against a stream dart client and a stream javascript client each uploading 5MB file.

 Dart socket.io client library:  https://github.com/rikulo/socket.io-client-dart